andrewkozinski/optimum-take-home-assessment/frontend/README.md

 This project makes use of the [ShadCN](https://ui.shadcn.com/) component library for some of the design and the react-loading-spinner library for loading state.

+## Testing:
 The frontend uses Jest for unit testing.
 To run unit tests, simply do `npm test` or `npx jest` in the terminal.

+The file containing the frontend tests is `trending-movies-list.test.tsx` located within the `frontend/components/ui` directory.